ConradIrwin/pry-rescue/README.md

 Sometimes bugs in your program don't cause exceptions.
 Instead your program just gets stuck.
-Examples include infinite loops, slow network calls, or tests that take a suprisingly long time to run.
+Examples include infinite loops, slow network calls, or tests that take a surprisingly long time to run.

 In this case it's useful to be able to open a Pry console when you notice that your program is not going anywhere.
 To do this, send your process a `SIGQUIT` using `<ctrl+\>`.